mam-luk/qutuz/README.md

 ### Zilore Sunsetting the DNS Service

 _**This utility was originally designed to work with Zilore DNS, who are unsetting their DNS service on July 14, 2024.
 Whilst there is a plan for us to support other GeoDNS providers with the same declarative YAML, there is currently no due date for this.
-Please keep tihis in mind when using this utility.**_
+Please keep this in mind when using this utility.**_

 ### A Declarative DNS Management Utility for Zilore GeoDNS